As debt limit looms, U.S. Senate Democrats see showdown vote next week | Politics

 Durbin said: "There comes a point where you have to accept responsibility" for avoiding a U.S. government default on its debt in coming weeks and provide temporary federal funding for the fiscal year that begins on Oct.
 1 to avoid the third partial U.S. government shutdown in a decade.
 Federal Reserve Chair Jerome Powell said on Wednesday it is "very important" for Congress to raise the federal debt ceiling in a timely fashion and that no one should assume the central bank can fully protect the economy or financial markets in the event of a U.S. debt default.

-Biden met with House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer, then held separate sessions with moderate and more liberal lawmakers from his party.
-There was a "robust" discussion of the top line for the budget reconciliation plan, Senator Mark Warner, one of the moderate lawmakers, told reporters after the meeting.

-"He (Biden) just basically said: 'Find a number you're comfortable with, based on the needs that we still have, and how we deliver to the American people,'" said Senator Joe Manchin, another moderate.
-Manchin has urged the price tag be no more than $1.5 trillion.
-A third Democratic moderate, Senator Jon Tester, said: "I think he (Biden) wants to get something by the first part of next week" in terms of agreement on the reconciliation plan.
+The White House said in a statement after the meetings that "progress was made toward finding the pathway forward" on both bills.
+It said Biden and his team would have follow-up meetings starting on Thursday.
+Among attendees, moderate Democratic Senator Joe Manchin, who has urged the price tag of the spending plan be no more than $1.5 trillion, said: "He (Biden) just basically said: 'Find a number you're comfortable with, based on the needs that we still have, and how we deliver to the American people.'"

-But there were fresh signs of Democratic infighting as 11 liberal senators supported the House progressives who want the planned Monday vote on infrastructure delayed.
-Senator Bernie Sanders and the other 10 senators said in a statement they had voted for the bipartisan infrastructure bill with the understanding that the two bills would move together.
+But there were fresh signs of Democratic infighting as 11 liberal senators supported the House progressives who want the planned Monday vote on the bipartisan infrastructure bill delayed.
+Senator Bernie Sanders and the other 10 senators said in a statement they had voted for the bill with the understanding it and the spending plan would move together.

 "Passing the infrastructure bill first would be in violation of that agreement," they said.
 "That is what we agreed to, it’s what the American people want, and it’s the only path forward for this Congress.”